 10. Tascam TH-03

 While these are far from the best headphones one could own, they’re by far the cheapest headphones you can consider buying for under $30.
 Yes, they’re cheap, but being inexpensive isn’t always the worst thing in the world.

 While they have a frequency 18 Hz – 22 kHz, please don’t expect the quality of more upscale options.
 Still, they serve their purpose extremely well, and are the best studio headphones for their price range.

-Well, there you have it.
-The 10 best budget studio headphones of 2021.
+Well, there you have it, our list of the best budget studio headphones in 2023.
 While some may have more drawbacks than others, all of the headphones mentioned here are well worth the price.

 The question is simply what your values currently align with.
 Ultimately, you have to choose the headphones that will perform for your needs, not what anybody else tells you to buy.
 Always buy with the intention to get the most out of your headphones – whatever that may mean for you.